jmfairlie/transport-demo/README.md

 Instructions
 =============
 1. Clone repo and open index.html in your browser (internet connection required)
-2. Alternatively, you can try the live version at grotes.co/helsinki
+2. Alternatively, you can try the live version by following the link on the description.

 How to Use